The Essentials Of Puppy Nutrition

 Frequency and Portion Sizes

-Puppies have higher energy requirements than adult dogs due to their rapid growth.
-It is to feed your puppy 3-4 times a day until they are about six months old.
+Puppies have higher energy requirements than due to their rapid growth.
+It is recommended to feed your puppy 3-4 times a day until they are about six months old.
 After six months, you can transition them to two meals a day.
 Consult with your veterinarian to determine the appropriate portion sizes for your puppy based on their breed, size, and age.

 Transitioning to Solid Food